How to Choose a Psychedelic Integration Coach or Psychedelic Facilitator Training Program

 5. Learn about the psychedelic training program founder’s experience and personal journey

 Have a look at your educator.
 What was this person’s path?
 What is their history, and what do they stand for in the world?
 What’s their relationship to plant medicines or other psychedelic medicines?
-When I look at who joins and is attracted to my True Path Group Mastermind Program, or my private 1-1 coaching, I see that they’re often aligned with ME – who I am in the world, what my path has been, what my values are, and my teaching style.
+When I look at who joins and is attracted to my True Path Entrepreneur Group Mastermind Training Program, or my private 1-1 coaching, I see that they’re often aligned with ME – who I am in the world, what my path has been, what my values are, and my teaching style.
 So when people come to work with me, they already understand and love my vibe.
 (Also, this is why I have the best soulmate clients!!)

 6. Evaluate the duration of the training programs